Ashutosh-AI/Activity_Recognition/README.md

 # Activity_Recognition
-The UGV based Surveillance solution system is a deep learning-based object detection model which will help us to detect the anomalies in the society and take the necessary action.
+The UGV ((Unmanned Ground Vehicle)) based Surveillance solution system is a deep learning-based object detection model which will help us to detect the anomalies in the society and take the necessary action.